founddrama/ng-annotated-bibliography/ng-annotated-bibliography.md

 > My biggest complaint about Backbone is probably how unopinionated it is about
 > the view layer.

-Not specific to AngularJS, but very good.
+Not specific to AngularJS, but very good points, especially about views.

 ### Nadel: "Lazy Loading Image With AngularJS" (2013)
 [[25][25]] \#lazy-loading